 As a time saving bonus, this pot pie is made using store-bought frozen pie crusts.
 (And yes, there’s a top and bottom crust!)

-This is a good one to bring to your holiday potluck in an insulated carrier.
+In normal years, this is a good one to bring to holiday potlucks in an insulated carrier.
 I brought one to Thanksgiving in a carrier.
 And my pot pie stayed warm for two hours in it!

 Mini vegetable pot pie